 At Brierley we endorse and uphold the Code of Conduct as recommended by the National Governors' Association.
 Our roles, duties and expectations are intrinsic to this code of conduct.
-A copy of which is available as part of our induction information and can also be found at

 The role encompasses both statutory and strategic responsibilities.

 Statutory responsibilities include the following: